YosefLab/mrvi-reproducibility/README.md

 In addition to the Nextflow configuration file, dataset-level configurations can be provided in the `conf/datasets/` directory as JSON files, which can only be accessed by Python scripts in `bin/`.

+To start a new run with `simple_pipeline`, the following is required:
+- Add a `.h5ad` file to `data/raw`
+- Add a dataset configuration file to `conf/datasets`, following the example in `example.json`.
+The config file must have the same name as the `.h5ad` file.